 There will be a Social-Emotional curriculum that students will learn during this time.
+This time will also be used for academic intervention

 Friday - Club/Athletics

 The purpose is to increase student engagement within GCHS clubs and sports and Membership in a club allows students to build their skills based on interests that are often beyond the focus of academics.